Frequently Asked Questions about the Child Nutrition Program

 - Educate children and family members about food allergies.

 - Create and maintain a healthy and safe educational environment.

 If a child purchases a cafeteria-produced lunch, in addition to regular entrees and side dishes, a child may purchase what are called “Extras”.
-These foods are state-approved snack items such as chips, bottled water, cereal bars, toaster pastries, energy drinks, and ice cream.
+These foods are smart snack approved items such as chips, bottled water and ice cream.
 Prices vary by item.